code-not-found/code-not-found.github.io/_posts/spring-batch/2018-11-11-spring-batch-admin-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-In this getting started tutorial you learned how to create a simple Spring Batch example with Spring Boot and Maven.
+In this tutorial we illustrated an end-to-end scenario in which we used a admin UI to execute a Spring Batch job.

-Let me know if you liked this post.
+Hope you enjoyed this post.

-Leave a comment below.
+Leave a comment if you did.

 Thanks!